 | Welcome | Bem-vindo / Bem-vinda |

-Okay, here’s where it gets a little tricky, even for native speakers.
-Some verbs in Portuguese are extra special and have two past participles: a longer, regular one (ending in -ado/-ido) and a shorter, irregular one.
+Here’s where it gets tricky, even for native speakers.
+Some verbs have two past participles, a longer, regular one (ending in -ado/-ido) and a shorter, irregular one.

-Here’s the simple rule I use to keep my sanity:
+The simple rule I use to keep things straight:

-ter(to have) orhaver(to have).
-This is for forming active voice tenses, like “Eu tenho salvado os documentos” (I have been saving the documents). - Use the short, irregular form (e.g., salvo) with the helping verbs
+terorhaver.
+This builds active voice tenses, like “Eu tenho salvado os documentos” (I have been saving the documents). - Use the short, irregular form (e.g., salvo) with

-ser(to be) orestar(to be).
-This is for forming the passive voice or using the participle as an adjective, like “O documento está salvo” (The document is saved).
+serorestar.
+This is for the passive voice or using the participle as an adjective, like “O documento está salvo” (The document is saved).

 | English | Portuguese (Irregular / Regular) |